-Upcoming Ultra Detail Figure Releases – In May 2017, Medicom will release another wave of Zelda figures, this time from Zelda games that don’t always get figures.
-It looks the price will be about the same as previous releases and these should be fairly easy to find both in retail and online.
-Here is a look at the new figures.
+Upcoming Ultra Detail Figure Releases – In May 2017, Medicom released another wave of Zelda figures, this time from Zelda games that don’t always get figures.
+The price of these figures is similar to previous Ultra Detail Figures and are readily available online.

 World of Nintendo 6″ Inch Figures

 Ganondorf (Legend of Zelda: Wind Waker) Series 1-2

 Link (Legend of Zelda: Skyward Sword) Series 1-1

 Link (Legend of Zelda: Ocarina of Time) Series 1-4

 Sheik (Legend of Zelda: Ocarina of Time) Series 1-5

 Toon Link (Legend of Zelda: Wind Waker) Series 2-1

 Shadow Link Series 2-1 – This figure is a Spencer’s Exclusive which is both a first in World of Nintendo and something fans have speculated may only be temporary.
 So if you’re interested, check Spencer’s or keep your fingers crossed that it will one day become available in other places.
 Whether it is because this figure is a Spencer’s Exclusive or some other reason that nobody knows, this figure has a higher retail price than most World of Nintendo figures.